Gran Turismo (1997 video game): Gameplay

-Development
+Development and release

 The game took five years to complete with a development budget of $5 million.
 The development personnel were largely the same team which was behind the earlier PlayStation racers Motor Toon Grand Prix and Motor Toon Grand Prix 2, and Gran Turismo uses parts of the Motor Toon game engine, such as the physics model.
 Kazunori Yamauchi said that the development of Gran Turismo started in the second half of 1992.
 Yamauchi added that at different times only seven to fifteen people were assisting him.
 Since Motor Toon Grand Prix 2 was still in development when work on Gran Turismo started, several people only joined the development team after the completion of Motor Toon Grand Prix 2 freed them up to work on Gran Turismo.
 Shuhei Yoshida, at the time head of Japan Studio, was the producer of the game.

 When asked how difficult it was to create Gran Turismo, Yamauchi remarked: "It took five years.
 In those five years, we could not see the end.
 I would wake up at work, go to sleep at work.
 It was getting cold, so I knew it must be winter.
 I estimate I was home only four days a year."
 While the team used standard PlayStation libraries in part, to get the game to run at optimal speed they had to use assembly code, and even then, they found the limitations of the PlayStation's CPU would not allow them to meet their initial goal of having 12 cars in each race.
 Sound design was one aspect that Yamauchi believed was compromised due to a lack of time.
 Although Kazunori considered the game's artificial intelligence to be superior to its competitors, he remained unsatisfied with its development.

-Gran Turismo was the first game designed to fully support the PlayStation's DualShock controller.

-When Gran Turismo was released in Japan, Polys Entertainment was still a development group within Sony Computer Entertainment's internal development team.
+At the time of Gran Turismos Japanese release on December 23, 1997, Polys Entertainment was still a development group within Sony Computer Entertainment's internal development team.
 The studio was reestablished as Polyphony Digital in April 1998, before the Western release of the game.
 Yamauchi estimated that Gran Turismo utilized around 75% of the PlayStation's maximum performance.

+Gran Turismo was released in Europe on May 8, 1998, and in North America on May 12.
+The PAL and NTSC versions of Gran Turismo notably contain a soundtrack which features major label artists: Garbage, Manic Street Preachers (with a song remixed by The Chemical Brothers), Ash, Cubanate, Feeder (on PAL versions only), and TMF (on NTSC versions only).
+Additionally, a companion soundtrack album was released by the major label EMI in late 1998.
+It featured a few of the in-game songs, along with other artists that did not appear in the game, such as David Bowie, Blur, Placebo, Terrorvision, The Dandy Warhols, among others.
+From March to May 1999, the game was one of five involved in the "Gimme Five" promotion, a campaign by Sony and General Mills that distributed $5 discount coupons toward select PlayStation titles through six leading General Mills breakfast cereals.